Japan's Honda to shut UK plant, 3,500 jobs at risk

 The firm blamed "unprecedented changes in the global automotive industry" for the decision but it comes amid investment uncertainty in Britain ahead of the country's exit from the EU.

-Last year, Honda Europe's senior vice-president Ian Howells said a "no-deal" Brexit would cost the firm million of pounds but it was nevertheless preparing for such an outcome.
+The firm also announced it would stop manufacturing the Civic model in Turkey in 2021.

+Honda joins fellow car giant Nissan as well as Japanese firms Sony, Panasonic and Hitachi in scaling back operations in Britain ahead of the country's departure from the European Union.

-Analysts say that while Brexit was almost certainly a factor, other reasons were likely to have played a part, including a massive EU-Japan free-trade agreement recently signed and the wider struggles of the car industry.
+Analysts say that while Brexit was almost certainly a factor for Honda, other reasons were likely to have played a part, including a massive EU-Japan free-trade agreement recently signed and the wider struggles of the car industry.

+"Honda seems to have been preparing for this for a long time.
+Then Brexit happened, which might have pushed the company to make the decision now," Seiji Sugiura, analyst at Tokai Tokyo Research Institute, told AFP.

 Local MP Justin Tomlinson tweeted ahead of Tuesday's announcement that the decision had been made "based on global trends and not Brexit as all European market production will consolidate in Japan in 2021".